 If you see a loan offer that you like, you’ll complete an application and provide documentation about the information you provided.
 Most lenders will consider your credit history and debt-to-income ratio, among other personal financial factors.

-A heads-up on “no credit check” loans: They usually have high fees or a high annual percentage rate (APR).
+You may want to think carefully before considering “no credit check” loans: They typically have high fees or a high annual percentage rate (APR).

 If You’re Approved for a Personal Loan